ExpediaGroup/waggle-dance/README.md

         remote-meta-store-uris: thrift://federatedProdMetastore:9083

 Note: When choosing a prefix ensure that it does not match the start of _any_ existing database names in any of the configured metastores.
-To illustrate the problem this would cause, imagine you have a database in the `primary` metastore named "my_database" and you configure the `federated` metastore the prefix `my_`.
+To illustrate the problem this would cause, imagine you have a database in the `primary` metastore named "my_database" and you configure the `federated` metastore with the prefix `my_`.
 Waggle Dance will register the prefix and any requests for a database starting with `my_` will be routed to the `federated` metastore even if they were intended to go to the `primary` metastore.

 In `PREFIXED` mode any databases that are created while Waggle Dance is running will be automatically visible and will need to adhere to the naming rules described above